EEEManchester/drone_build_tutorial/2_2_Simulation_ROS_Ardupilot.md

 ### 1.2 Gazebo 11

-Video tutorials provided by Intelligent Quads can be found on Youtube [Drone Dev Enviorment Ubuntu 20 04 Update](https://youtu.be/1FpJvUVPxL0)
+Video tutorials provided by Intelligent Quads can be found on Youtube [Drone Dev Environment Ubuntu 20 04 Update](https://youtu.be/1FpJvUVPxL0)

 Given that our development environments are